 - As the appellant, you will make your presentation to the judges.
 You should present a summary of how you believe the previous decision-maker made a mistake in either the interpretation of the law or the facts presented below.
 You should not attempt to re-argue the case that you made in the court or tribunal below.
 You will have already outlined these points in your factum.

-- Your presentation should follow what you have set out in your factum.
-In other words, your factum is your “presentation guide” and it is helpful to follow important points that you have highlighted throughout your factum.
-Doing so will keep you on track during your presentation and remind you of the points that you plan to cover.
-The judges will often want to know where they can find the points you are discussing, so you should be prepared to direct them to the most important parts of the filed materials.
+- Your presentation should follow the main points or themes you have set out in your factum.
+In other words, your factum is your “presentation guide”.
+The judges will often want to know where they can find the points you are discussing, so you should be prepared to direct them to the most important parts of the filed materials (e.g. by providing page numbers).
 Expect the judges to stop you during your presentation from time to time, to ask questions.

 - After your presentation, the Court will call on the respondent to make their presentation (unless it is satisfied, without hearing the respondent, that the appeal should be dismissed).
 The respondent’s presentation will focus on proving that the previous decision-maker made the correct decision and why your appeal should not succeed.

 - You have an opportunity to reply to the respondent.
 You can address issues raised by the respondent that were not addressed during your initial presentation.
 If you reply, you cannot repeat anything that you have already said.
 This is not a time to emphasize your position.
 Your reply should only address new issues raised by the respondent.

 You must conduct yourself in a way that is respectful of the dignity of the parties who are conducting their appeal.
 The courtroom is a formal setting and your conduct should be polite and respectful to the judges, the other parties, their counsel, and court staff.
 You must not disrupt or interfere with an appeal that is being heard.